freddyb/homepage/content/pages/01-index.md

 In the fall of 2013 I have co-authored a whitepaper about [the benefits of the X-Frame-Options security header](xfo-clickjacking.pdf) with [Mario Heiderich](http://heideri.ch/).
-It actually mostly showcases some nifty tricks and attacks that you can carry out when a website _can_ be framed.
+It mostly shows attacks and techniques against website that _can_ be framed.

 I once wrote a [thesis](/publications "Origin Policy Enforcement in Modern Browsers") about the Same Origin Policy and its state in the API-rich HTML5